seasamgo/CheckDNA/README.md

 GGTATGGGAGGATCAAGGGGCCAATAGAAAGGCTTCACCCTCACTCGCTTGGAGGCAAATGCAGAACAATGGTTACTACATCGATACGTGAAACATGTCC

-writingrandomscriptsisfun is not a valid sequence</p>
+writingrandomscriptsisfun is not a valid sequence
 ```